Last Updated on January 10, 2023 by admin

 According to a Rightscale report, 81 % of enterprises adopt a multi-cloud strategy, and 51% have a hybrid cloud strategy wherein they combine public and private clouds.
 In fact, on average, companies use 4.8 different public and private clouds.

-A multi-cloud strategy is preferred because it helps avoid dependency on one service provider, prevent downtime, and is also cost-effective.
+A multi-cloud strategy is preferred because it helps avoid dependency on one service provider, prevents downtime, and is also cost-effective.
 However, it has some data-driven challenges, especially when it comes to managing highly-networked architectures.

 Moreover, there are other complications such as dealing with multiple vendors and ensuring sufficient expertise on the team to manage multiple cloud environments, software development and delivery, data governance, and compliance.